Thursday

 In the first event we zoom in on the role museums and cultural institutions play.
 Museums have a key role in shaping cultural narratives, yet many still exclude visitors who don't fit the traditional visitor model.

-In a talk between Dr. Janice Rieger from the University of Technology Sydney, Louise Kæmpe Henriksen, curator at the New Viking Ship Museum, and student travel grant winner of the Bevica Scholarship Programme 2025-2026 Camille Wenner from the Royal Danish Academy we explore how universal design and co-designing can be a means to create a more inclusive environment in museums and cultural spaces.
+In a talk between Camilla Ryhl, Research Director at the Bevica Foundation and Head of Universal Design Hub, Louise Kæmpe Henriksen, curator at the New Viking Ship Museum, and student travel grant winner of the Bevica Scholarship Programme 2025-2026 Camille Wenner from the Royal Danish Academy we explore how universal design and co-designing can be a means to create a more inclusive environment in museums and cultural spaces.

 The talk is moderated by author and co-founder of the change agency Infuturum Moussa Mchangama.